 According to Harvard Business Review, companies that create an easy purchasing process are 62% more likely to win a sale.

-The job of the business is to streamline the funnel (as much as possible) and remove friction at each stage to make completing the transaction as simple as possible.
+The job of the business is to streamline the funnel (as much as possible) and remove friction at each stage to make the process of completing the transaction as simple as possible.

-In each of these phases, the individuals who are interacting with your business go from prospects à contacts à leads à finalists à sales.
+In each of these phases, the individuals who are interacting with your business go from prospects, to leads, to sales.

 Each sales funnel will have four stages that trace the customer journey and originate from the classical marketing AIDA model.
 The Aida model outlines the cognitive stages that a person goes through when making a purchase.

-- Interest: buyer has enough information on your product or service to have a genuine interest and may research further.
+- Interest: buyer has enough information on your product or service to have a genuine interest and may begin researching further

-- Action: buyer interacts with your company by taking action on your offer (note: an offer may not always a purchase but can also download a resource, taking a phone call or returning an outreach email).
+- Action: buyer makes the decision to interact with your company by taking action on your offer (note: an offer may not always a purchase but can also be downloading a resource, taking a phone call or returning an outreach email)

 Here is a more in-depth look at each step of the funnel:

-This is the stage where you catch the consumer’s attention and they know you exist.
-It may be from an ad, a social media share, a Google search or overhearing someone mention you: they realize your business and offer.
+This is the stage where you catch the consumer’s attention and they become aware that you actually exist.
+It may be from an ad, a social media share, a Google search or simply overhearing someone mention you: they become aware of your business and offer.
 Considering it takes 6 to 8 interactions with the brand for a prospect to become a viable sales lead, the awareness stage is essential.

 When consumers reach this stage of the sales funnel, they’ve typically had a few interactions with your brand and are ready to learn more.
 Unfortunately, this doesn’t mean that they are ready to buy yet, which is the mistake that many brands make at this stage.
 Instead of selling your prospects here, focus on educating them and adding value in the form of content with the information that they are seeking.
 Establish your brand as the expert and logical choice for consumers who need a solution in your industry and be readily accessible to help and guide your prospects, who will be actively researching your brand and comparing you to other providers in your niche.

-At some point, your prospect will be ready to buy (and hopefully your solution is one finalist).
-This is the stage where it’s not a matter of if they want the product or service, but who to buy it from.
+At some point, your prospect will be ready to buy (and hopefully your solution is one of the finalists).
+This is the stage where it’s not a matter of if they want the product or service, but simply who to buy it from.
 Who has the best offer?
 It is now your job to ensure that you create an irresistible offer that is the logical choice for individuals who are seeking your solution.

 Imagine that you are a new real estate agent hoping to sell your first home.
-You host an open house to attract prospective buyers to your listing.
+You decide to host an open house to attract prospective buyers to your listing.
 You place signage all across the city and even run social media ads targeting people within 25 miles of the county.
-Every person who sees your signage (or ad) and thinks about coming or engages with the ad through a comment or by sharing it with others is a prospect.
+Every person that see your signage (or ad) and thinks about coming or engages with the ad through a comment or by sharing it with others is a prospect.

-On the day of your open house you place a sign-in sheet at the entrance and ask each person who comes in to fill out the form with their name, email address, and phone number.
-You mention that if they sign up, you will send them new homes that become available on the market as soon as they post.
-Each person who comes to the open house and enters their data into the sign-in sheet is now a contact.
+On the day of your open house you place a sign-in sheet at the entrance and ask each person that comes in to fill out the form with their name, email address, and phone number.
+You mention that if they sign up you will send personally send them new homes that become available on the market as soon as they post.
+Each person that comes to the open house and enters their data into the sign-in sheet is now considered a contact.

 Over the next few days you reach out to each person on that list and while all do not pick up, there are a few that do (and some that return your call).
-We now consider each of these individuals a lead.
+Each of these individuals is now considered a lead.

 You stay in touch with these new relationships and offer valuable guides and resources related to the home-buying process.
-After several weeks, there is one couple that informs you they would like to see a few houses in the area and desire for you to be their personal realtor.
-We now consider these individuals finalists.
+After several weeks, there is one couple that informs you they would like see a few houses in the area and desire for you to be their personal realtor.
+These individuals are now considered finalists.